mageekguy/PHP-RFC-Native-Null-object-pattern/Proposal.md

 }
 ```

-Now, imagine that you don’t want to log any error.
+Now imagine you don’t want to log any error.
 One solution is to add a default value `null` to its argument:

 ```